OrderLab/orbit/README.md

 ./scripts/mkimg.sh
 ```

+This creates a ~300MB base image and takes about 2min.

-You will see a `qemu-image.img` file and a `mount-point.dir` directory in the root directory.
+You will see a 40GB `qemu-image.img` file and a `mount-point.dir` directory in the root directory.

 ### Import shorthands